 If you are elected you will be expected to complete certain training and to attend meetings as required.
 Trustee Directors are required to attend usually five Board meetings each year.
 Each meeting is typically held on a Monday and lasts four hours (occasionally longer).
 The Board papers are typically in excess of 250 pages.
 They are generally issued a week prior to each meeting and need to be reviewed by the Trustee Directors prior to the meetings.

 Trustee Directors may also be required to serve on one or more of the Sub-committees of the Board.
 These also meet a similar number of times each year with meetings generally lasting up to four hours.
 Committee papers are also issued a week prior to these meetings.

 In addition to time spent in meetings and preparation, each Trustee Director is required to complete at least 30 hours of relevant training each year.
-Trustee Directors are encouraged to attend relevant director training courses within two years of being appointed.

 Trustee Directors must act responsibly and are personally liable for their actions.
 They can be held accountable for any breaches of duty, negligence or failure to act in a responsible manner.
 Mercy Super has taken out trustee indemnity insurance that protects its Trustee Directors from loss in some circumstances.
 If a Trustee Director acts honestly, in good faith and for a proper purpose, it is unlikely that their actions will ever be called into question.

 That depends on the number of valid nominations received.

 |More than one||An election will be held|